-Supply chains are crucial to the global economy, but they face significant threats, ranging from product safety to counterfeiting.
+Supply chains are crucial to the global economy.
+But today they face significant threats, ranging from product safety to counterfeiting.

-It can be difficult to trace, for example, food-borne pathogens transferred in the food supply chain., Meanwhile, extraction industries need to be able to ensure their customers they do not source conflict minerals from the black market.
-And companies of all kinds need to protect against counterfeit products that erode sales and threaten brand reputations.
+In the agriculture industry, for example, it can be difficult to trace food-borne pathogens transferred in the food supply chain.
+Meanwhile, extraction industries need to be able to assure their customers that they do not source conflict minerals from the black market.
+And manufacturers and retail companies of all kinds need to protect against counterfeit products that erode sales and threaten brand reputations.

 A potential solution to all of these supply chain problems is coming from an unexpected source — blockchain.
 Blockchain is a system that enables the creation of a distributed database which keeps an immutable record of timestamped transactions.
 Bitcoin and other cryptocurrencies are the most popularly known use-case for blockchain; they use it to record transactions between buyers and sellers of the currencies.

 Blockchain provides a secure, transparent, and tamper-proof digital record of transactions at each stage of the supply chain.

 For example, the sale of a shipment of lettuce from a farmer to a distributor is recorded in the blockchain.
 When that distributor sells the lettuce to a supermarket chain, another transaction is recorded.
 Food safety inspectors at the supermarket can query the blockchain to trace a shipment of lettuce back from the supermarket to the farmer that produced it.

 Companies including Albertsons, Volkswagen and Seagate are using blockchain technology to protect their supply chains by tracking the provenance of supplies and products from their originating sources.
 Other companies, like Minespider, are developing industry-specific supply-chain applications using blockchain.
 Thanks to the secure nature of blockchain, a shipment can be precisely tracked at every point along its journey.